-President since 2022 and previously Secretary since 1997 of Karyatis, Argentine Association of Hellenic Culture (Cariatide, Asociacion Argentina de Cultura Helenica) since 1997.
+President since 2022 and previously Secretary since 1997 of Karyatis, Argentine Association of Hellenic Culture (Cariatide, Asociacion Argentina de Cultura Helenica).
 Founded in 1978, its activities were declared of national interest by the Argentine Senate in 2000.

 Organizer since 1999 of Karyatis´ free lectures monthly cycle, held from 2003 to 2009 in the Greek Embassy in Buenos Aires and since 2010 in the Buenos Aires University Clinics Hospital.

-In charge of the organization and presentation of Karyatis´ annual Homage to Greece in commemoration of the Oxi at the La Scala de San Telmo Theatre (1999), the Golden Hall of the Buenos Aires City Council Culture House (2000), the traditional Progress Club (2001), the Diario del Viajero´s Auditorium (2002), the Postgraduate Studies Auditorium of the Palermo University (2003), the Buenos Aires City Cultural Centre Recoleta (2004), the San Martin Municipal Theatre´s Cultural Centre (2005/2007), the Peloponnesian Hellenic Union (2008), the Greek Embassy (2009/2010), the Buenos Aires University Clinics Hospital (2011, 2016)) and the National Institute for Historical Research (2012), the Superior Institute of Teaching Profession Joaquín V. González (2013), the Museum of Spanish Art Enrique Larreta (2014) and FM Aprender (2015, 2017), the Federation of Art and Culture of the Argentine Republic FACRA in La Desterrada radio (2020) and the Philosophy and Literature Faculty of the Buenos Aires University (2018, 2021).
+In charge of the organization and presentation of Karyatis´ annual Homage to Greece in commemoration of the Oxi at the La Scala de San Telmo Theatre (1999), the Golden Hall of the Buenos Aires City Council Culture House (2000), the traditional Progress Club (2001), the Diario del Viajero´s Auditorium (2002), the Postgraduate Studies Auditorium of the Palermo University (2003), the Buenos Aires City Cultural Centre Recoleta (2004), the San Martin Municipal Theatre´s Cultural Centre (2005/2007), the Peloponnesian Hellenic Union (2008), the Greek Embassy (2009/2010), the Buenos Aires University Clinics Hospital (2011, 2016, 2019) and the National Institute for Historical Research (2012), the Superior Institute of Teaching Profession Joaquín V. González (2013), the Museum of Spanish Art Enrique Larreta (2014), FM Aprender (2015, 2017), the Federation of Art and Culture of the Argentine Republic FACRA in La Desterrada radio (2020) and the Philosophy and Literature Faculty of the Buenos Aires University (2018, 2021).

 In charge since 2003 of Karyatis´ website